Thomas-Smyth/SpaceX-API-Wrapper/README.md

 ## FAQs
 * What is returned in replace of a 404?
     - When the API returns a 404, it occurs usually when an id in an endpoint was not valid.
 This has been handled in this repository by returning `undefined`.
-* The test seems a little odd?
+* The tests seem a little odd?
     - The tests used for this wrapper are copies of [r-spacex/SpaceX-API tests](https://github.com/r-spacex/SpaceX-API/tree/master/test).
 It seems that these are out of date for their own API.
 Once they are updated and improved I will update the tests here.